ndcnf/42Lausanne/README.md

 To have two communicating machines.
 Learn about signals.

 [![alt text][r03pushswap]](https://github.com/ndcnf/Push_Swap)</br>
-To sort numbers using an algorithm.
-Learn about algorithms.
+To sort numbers in a stack.
+Learn about complexity and algorithms.

 ---